CAST-Extend/com.castsoftware.castimaging-v3.kubernetessetup/README.md

 All pods will use EBS (block storage) by default.
 For the console-analysis-node StatefulSet, it is however possible to configure an EFS (file storage) in order to enable file sharing and thus, scale-up (ability to run more than one console-analysis-node pod, when needed).

-You will need to follow below steps, before running the initial helm-install.bat:
+Prior to running the initial helm-install, follow these steps:
 - Create an EFS:
 	- Open AWS Console and go to EFS:
 		- Press _Create file system_